Skip to content Skip to footer navigation

 Make your home as thermally efficient as you can to keep the heat inside in winter and outside in summer.

-• Curtains and blinds will help keep the warmth from escaping through glass windows and doors.
-Our counterpart in New Zealand, Consumer, has an excellent comparison of the benefits of different types of curtains and blinds, as well as double glazing, for keeping your home warm in winter.
+• Install (or use) curtains and blinds: They'll help keep the warmth from escaping through glass windows and doors.
+Our counterpart in New Zealand, Consumer NZ, has an excellent comparison of the benefits of different types of curtains and blinds, as well as double glazing, for keeping your home warm in winter.

 Plan ahead